campbead/LoZscraper/room_that_kill_runs/WhichRoomsKillRuns_blog.md

 We're going to look at a simple question while examining my Arcus87 dataset, which rooms in the speedrun kill the most runs?
 After exploring and becoming familiar with the data, I thought of two different ways to think about this question.
 First, I could count the run of times a run ended in particular room, I call this the **reset count**.
 Second I could calculate how likely the run is to end in that room, I call this the **reset fraction**.

 The reset count gives a clear indication of which room are most troublesome in shear numbers.
 It is heavily weighted toward the begining of the run, as you can easily see in the above figure.
 If the run gets off to a bad start, it's likely to be reset.
 The reset fraction however, gives a better indication of the rooms overall difficulty of the room by showing us just how often that room killed a run.

-## By reset count
-### #5 - 3DD62
-### #4 - 1OF81
-### #3 - 1OG81
-### #2 - 3DH51
-### #1 - 3DF61
+It's for that reason that I'll use the **reset fraction** as my metric for evaluating which rooms kill runs the most often.

 ## By reset fraction
 ### #10 - 4DG21 - Vire (before boss)